-We’ll get to that, to begin here’s what to do after a car accident in Ontario
+We’ll explain why admitting fault isn't a smart thing to do in a minute, but let's begin with here’s what to do after a car accident in Ontario:

 Step 1 – Stop the car, secure your safety